marybarbiebarrion/CV-Portfolio-Practice/README.md

 # CV-Portfolio-Practice
-This includes source code for my CV Portfolio Website practice
+Welcome to my CV Portfolio repository!
+This project showcases my professional experiences, skills, education, and projects in a well-organized and visually appealing format.